bmurdata/wonderhop/milestones/milestone5.md

 GitHub logins, getting code from tailwind to work, retrofitting existing code to the current project.
 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

 We have learned more about Javascript React, and server/client relations.
 We have also learned the difficulty of deploying an application.
+We have learned it takes a long time to create a full stack application, even in a group.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?